ARMmbed/mbed-os-experimental-ble-services/services/FOTA/docs/README.md

 The FOTA Start command starts a FOTA update session.
 This allows the user's application to perform any necessary preparations before beginning an update session. eg: shutdown other subsystems, close files, update the UI to indicate the update to the device user, erase flash memory in preparation to receive the update binary, etc.

-**Tip:** If you plan to erase a large area of flash when preparing for a FOTA session, you should consider issuing many small erase operations to the flash rather than one large operation.
-This allows a single-thread (ie: baremetal) application to process any BLE events in between flash erase operations.
-This prevents the BLE connection from timing out because a large flash erase was blocking BLE processing for too long.

 The FOTA target may choose to issue an immediate `XOFF` status notification to pause binary transmission until all preparations have been completed.
+Otherwise, the FOTA target, if ready, will issue an `OK` status notification.

 In this case, the FOTA client should not commence binary transmission until the FOTA target has issued an `XON` status notification.
 See the FOTA Status Characteristic section below for more information on software flow control.